Criticism of the Walt Disney Company: South Park controversy

-In May 2021, conservative activist Christopher Rufo released internal documents from Disney.
-These included employee training material containing what Rufo said were racially inflammatory accusations, and telling employees to complete a white privilege checklist.
-In May 2022, Rufo released internal video calls from the company, including one in which Disney corporate president Karey Burke said that, "as the mother [of] one transgender child and one pansexual child," she supported having "many, many, many LGBTQIA characters in our stories" and wanted a minimum of 50 percent of characters to be LGBTQIA and racial minorities.
-Rufo publicly called for a boycott of Disney products and experiences.

 Collusion to replace employees with H-1B holders

 In January 2016, two former employees filed suit against Disney, HCL Technologies, and Cognizant, alleging the companies broke the law by colluding to bring in holders of H-1B visas to replace American workers.
 In October 2016, federal Judge Gregory A. Presnell of the United States District Court in Orlando dismissed the lawsuits, stating: "none of the allegedly false statements put at issue in the complaint are adequate".

 Funding of Florida's Parental Rights in Education Act

-In late February 2022 it was reported that Disney donated an estimated $200,000 to sponsors and cosponsors of Florida's Parental Rights in Education Act (known by its critics as the Don't Say Gay law).
+In late February 2022, it was reported that Disney donated an estimated $200,000 to sponsors and cosponsors of Florida's Parental Rights in Education Act (known by its critics as the Don't Say Gay law).
 On March 7, 2022, Disney CEO Bob Chapek said that the company would not take a public stance on the bill, focusing instead on effecting change through its content.
 After criticism of their stance by those affiliated with Disney, including the company's employees, Disney affirmed that they would challenge the bill.
 In a possible act of retaliation, Florida Governor Ron DeSantis and Florida lawmakers threatened to repeal the 1967 Reedy Creek Improvement Act, which established the area surrounding the Walt Disney World Resort, the Reedy Creek Improvement District, as its own city.
 On April 22, 2022, DeSantis signed a bill to dissolve the Reedy Creek Improvement District by June 2023.